soleimani2020/01-R-and-D/core3/Deep_ML/Machine Learning/P18/README.md

 ### Step 2: Soft Thresholding

-Then apply the soft-thresholding operator:
+Then apply the soft-thresholding operator (This operation shrinks large coefficients and sets sufficiently small coefficients exactly to zero.
+:

 ```math
 w^{(k+1)}